WhyAskWhy/synclosure/docs/readme.txt

     - Universal Feed Parser (included) http://www.feedparser.org/

         Note: Has it's own license.
-See'License' at the bottom of this file.
+See 'License' at the bottom of this file.

 ==================